Uxbridge, Massachusetts: Late 20th century, early 21st century

-State and national parks developed around mills and rivers were restored.
-The Great Gatsby (1974) and Oliver's Story (1978) were filmed locally including at Stanley Woolen Mill.
-The Blackstone Valley National Historic Park contains the 1000 acreBlackstone Canal Heritage State Park, 9 mi of the Blackstone River Greenway, the Southern New England Trunkline Trail (which has the interesting SNETT stone chamber south of Lee pond), West Hill Dam, a 567-acre wildlife refuge, parcels of the Metacomet Land Trust, and Cormier Woods.
-60 Federalist homes were added to 54 national and 375 state-listed historic sites, including Georgian Elmshade (where War Secretary Alphonso Taft had recounted local family history at a famous reunion).
+The Blackstone river was restored after mills closed and the National Park service reproduced Project Zap curriculum for student engagement.
+The Blackstone River Valley National Heritage Corridor contains the 1000 acreBlackstone Canal Heritage State Park, 9 mi of the Blackstone River Greenway, the Southern New England Trunkline Trail (which has the interesting SNETT stone chamber south of Lee pond), West Hill Dam, a 567-acre wildlife refuge, parcels of the Metacomet Land Trust, and Cormier Woods.
+60 Federalist homes were added to 54 national and 375 state-listed historic sites.
+Elmshade typified Georgian architecture.
 Capron's wooden mill survived a 2007 fire at the Bernat Mill.
-Stanley mill is being restored while Waucantuck Mill was mostly razed.
-In 2013 multiple fires again affected the town, including a historic bank building and a Quaker home from the early 1800s.
-See National historic sites.

-Five bands of the original indigenous Nipmuck people live in the Worcester County region today.

-In 2017, a new $9.25 million fire station was completed on Main Street next to Town Hall.
-Voters approved the 14,365 square-foot station in 2015.
-The station has five bays to accommodate modern fire trucks, a radio and server room for computer and phone servers.
-The second floor includes a fitness room, kitchen, and showers for staff.
-The station is located in the historic district, and was built in consultation with the Uxbridge Historic District Commission.
-The old post office and fire station were demolished to make room for the new station.
-Context Architecture was the designer.

-The McCluskey School parking lot and former Bernat Mill site were used for Netflix film crews setup in 2021.

-The Uxbridge High Spartans won the 2023 Division 7 Superbowl at Gillette Stadium with an undefeated record The 2024 Spartans won their second Division 7 Super Bowl championship against Mashpee.
-The Uxbridge High Spartans Field Hockey Team clinched its fourth consecutive state championship in the 2024 Season.

-In 2025 the Arthur R. Taft Memorial Trust generously provided funding for historical preservation of the Farnum House.
+The Great Gatsby (1974) and Oliver's Story (1978) were filmed locally.

 Geography

 The town is 30.4 sqmi, of which 0.8 sqmi, or 2.74%, is water.
 It is situated 39.77 mi southwest of Boston, 16 mi southeast of Worcester, and 20 mi northwest of Providence.
 Elevations range from 200 ft to 577 ft above sea level.
 It borders Douglas, Mendon, Millville, Northbridge, and Sutton, Massachusetts, plus the Rhode Island towns of Burrillville and North Smithfield.